-- The school adults congratulate children and recognise their achievements and good behaviour. - School adults award children team points or 'stickers' etc in line with their class routine. - Where behaviours have been identified as exceptionally good for any reason, other school adults may celebrate this with the child or class, and may inform parents as appropriate. - Significant achievement or effort is rewarded by our weekly Acorn Awards after our Worship on a Friday.
-Certificates are sent home to these pupils and their names, photographs and achievements are displayed (on our Oak) tree in the Entrance Area.
-These achievements are also celebrated in our newsletters.
+- The school adults congratulate children and recognise their achievements and good behaviour. - School adults award children house points and/or stickers etc in line with their class routine. - Where behaviours have been identified as exceptionally good for any reason, other school adults may celebrate this with the child or class, and may inform parents as appropriate. - Significant achievement or effort is rewarded by our weekly Acorn Awards during our Worship on a Friday.
+Certificates are sent home to these pupils and their names, photographs and achievements are displayed in the Entrance Area.
+These achievements are also celebrated in our newsletter.